SoumilBhandari/NeuraBand/README.md

 <h1>NeuraBand</h1>

-<p><b>A wearable biomarker monitor for the early detection of Alzheimer's disease</b></p>
+<p><b>A wearable biomarker monitor built to help slow the progression of Alzheimer's disease</b></p>

 <p>
 NeuraBand is a pill-sized wearable that continuously and passively tracks <b>ten</b> neurologically relevant biomarkers, then streams them live over Bluetooth Low Energy to a clinical-grade dashboard and a patient-facing mobile app.
-It is designed as the wearable, hardware counterpart to an MRI/PET-based model for predicting Alzheimer's disease progression.
+Its purpose is not simply to detect Alzheimer's disease — it is to <b>slow the disease's progression</b>, by surfacing the earliest warning signs while there is still time for intervention to change its course.
 </p>

 <p>